Castle Bravo: Deuterium and lithium

 The SHRIMP was at least in theory and in many critical aspects identical in geometry to the RUNT and RUNT II devices later proof-fired in Castle Romeo and Castle Yankee respectively.
-On paper it was a scaled-down version of these devices, and its origins can be traced back to the spring and summer of 1953.
+On paper it was a scaled-down version of these devices, and its origins can be traced back to 1953.
 The United States Air Force indicated the importance of lighter thermonuclear weapons for delivery by the B-47 Stratojet and B-58 Hustler.
 Los Alamos National Laboratory responded to this indication with a follow-up enriched version of the RUNT scaled down to a 3/4 scale radiation-implosion system called the SHRIMP.
 The proposed weight reduction (from TX-17's 42000 lb to TX-21's 25000 lb) would provide the Air Force with a much more versatile deliverable gravity bomb.
 The final version tested in Castle used partially enriched lithium as its fusion fuel.
 Natural lithium is a mixture of lithium-6 and lithium-7 isotopes (with 7.5% of the former).
 The enriched lithium used in Bravo was nominally 40% lithium-6 (the remainder was the much more common lithium-7, which was incorrectly assumed to be inert).
 The fuel slugs varied in enrichment from 37 to 40% in ^{6}Li, and the slugs with lower enrichment were positioned at the end of the fusion-fuel chamber, away from the primary.
-The lower levels of lithium enrichment in the fuel slugs, compared with the ALARM CLOCK and many later hydrogen weapons, were due to shortages in enriched lithium at that time, as the first of the Alloy Development Plants (ADP) started production by the fall of 1953.
-The volume of LiD fuel used was approximately 60% the volume of the fusion fuel filling used in the wet SAUSAGE and dry RUNT I and II devices, or about 500 L, corresponding to about 400 kg of lithium deuteride (as LiD has a density of 0.78201 g/cm3).
+The lower levels of lithium enrichment in the fuel slugs, compared with the ALARM CLOCK and many later hydrogen weapons, were due to shortages in enriched lithium at that time, as the first of the Alloy Development Plants (ADP) started production in late 1953.
+The volume of LiD fuel used was approximately 60% the volume of the fusion fuel filling used in the wet SAUSAGE and dry RUNT I and II devices, or about 500 L, corresponding to about 390 kg of lithium deuteride (as LiD has a density of 0.78201 g/cm3).
 The mixture cost about 4.54 USD/g at that time.
 The fusion burn efficiency was close to 25.1%, the highest attained efficiency of the first thermonuclear weapon generation.
 This efficiency is well within the figures given in a November 1956 statement, when a DOD official disclosed that thermonuclear devices with efficiencies ranging from 15% to up about 40% had been tested.
 Hans Bethe reportedly stated independently that the first generation of thermonuclear weapons had (fusion) efficiencies varying from as low as 15% to up about 25%.